Residential First-Year Experience

 What kind of room will I live in?

-FYE students typically live in traditional double rooms with one other roommate.
+FYE students typically live in Traditional Lifestyle double rooms with one other roommate.
 Limited single rooms are available as well.

 What kind of activities are available in the FYE halls?